-During the August in-person meeting, the Officers went over the Framework in detail.
+During the August 8, 2019 in-person joint meeting of the Management Committee and Commission, the Officers went over the Framework in detail.
 At this meeting, the Commission expressed its general agreement with the three priorities.

-A dThis draft Strategic Plan was published on September 30th with comments due on November 15th.
+A draft Strategic Plan was published on September 30, 2019 with comments due on November 15th.
 The Insurance Compact Office conducted a webinar on four occasions to walk through the Strategic Plan and answer clarifying questions.
-An opportunity for comment and discussion was provided during the October 28th Management Committee conference callis now subject to written comments until November 1st.
-Further discussion will be held during the Management Committee call on October 28th and at the in-person meeting in Austin on December 9th with the goal of finalizing and adopting the Strategic Plan.
+An opportunity for comment and discussion was provided during the October 28, 2019 Management Committee conference call.
+The Strategic Plan was discussed and further amended before being adopted at the December 9, 2019 in-person Annual Meeting.